Where Did Pentecostalism Come From?

 1856 : William Arthur publishes *The Tongue Of Fire*, a Holiness book which signaled the start of a shift among some Holiness people in a direction which would lead to Pentecostalism.
 His prayer at the end of the book asks God to send the greatest demonstration of the Spirit's power ever.

 1857-58 : The Businessmen's Revival in New York City started 23 September 1857 when Jeremiah Lanphier started holding daytime prayer meetings in the Fulton Street Church (Reformed).
 These meetings drew many of its members from the business and financial communities of Manhattan.
 The theme was that the good news of Christ was divine power, a power far different than the power they were used to seeing (and wielding) in their line of work -- power given to serve, and to change anything that otherwise cannot be changed.
 Interest spread, and caused many churches to grow.
 For instance, John Street Methodist Church, which developed a music band with the strange but tres-cool name of "The Flying Artillery of Heaven".
 It even affected well-known established congregations such as Plymouth Congregational Church in Brooklyn, the sometimes-home of superstar preacher Henry Ward Beecher.
+In 1858, it had drawn 50,000 new members into churches, and had expanded to Pittsburgh and DC.
 As the movement dissipated, many of those who took part found their way to Phoebe Palmer's meetings.
 Others founded church prayer groups in other places, bringing important local leadership to local churches.
 Several, including Arthur Pierson of 13th Street Presbyterian Church, took leading roles in missionary work.

 1850s-60s : Phoebe Palmer (1807-1874), a Holiness speaker and publisher, wrote mission letters (in her popular magazine *Guide To Holiness*) that spoke in terms of a new Pentecost and the Spirit at work in her era.
 Palmer is responsible for much of the theology and language that became the common marks of Holiness and Pentecostal churches, especially about the Holy Spirit's work in sanctification, mission, and prayer.
 A case in point is when she changed the magazine's name from 'Guide to Christian Perfection' to 'Guide To Holiness'.
 Another case : in her 1854 book *Faith and Its Effects*, Palmer wrote of our being able to 'claim' health and salvation for ourselves.
 There are dozens of such examples.
 Her books were widely ridiculed by church leaders and mostly ignored and dismissed by mainstream theologians, but the books had a powerful impact on the next generation of Christian leaders.
 By the 1880s, after her death but clearly following where she was going, the magazine was describing revival activities as being 'pentecostal'.
 She also left her mark through her imagery of Christ as the altar, her active support of women's roles in ministry, her magazine's reporting on far-flung revival news (forging a worldwide identity for the movement), and her Five Points Missions in impoverished city neighborhoods.